-In the 24 hours of your day, how many times have you thought about your teeth?
-Many people don’t really consider them as high-maintenance body parts.
-We believe as long as you brush regularly, our teeth will be fine.
+In the 24 hours of your day, how many times do you think about your teeth?
+Many people don’t consider them as high-maintenance body parts.
+We tend to believe that as long as we brush regularly, our teeth will be fine.

 However, this is where most people are wrong.
 You may be slowly peeling away the enamel of your teeth without even realizing it.
 How possible is that?